OpenTechFund/secure-email/README.md

 Third, developers of web-based secure email face an additional challenge when dealing with offline data or data caching.
 Modern HTML5 apps typically store a lot of data locally on the user's device using the localStorage facility.
 Currently, however, no browser stores this encrypted.
 A secure web-based email application must either choose to not support any local storage, or develop a scheme for individually encrypting each object put in localStorage, a process which is very inefficient.
 Even storing keys temporarily in short lived session storage is problematic, since these can be easily read from disk later.

+These challenges to do apply to downloaded mail clients that happen to use HTML5 as their interface (Mailpile, for example).

 <a name="lavaboom"></a>Lavaboom
 -----------------------------------------------------------